AdamField118/Chaotic_Pendulum/Simulations/README.md

 ## Solve Pendulum ODE

-This function sets up and solves the ordinary differential equations (ODEs) that describe the pendulum’s motion.
+This function sets up and solves the ordinary differential equations (ODEs) that describe the pendulum’s motion from [Final Equations](#final-equations).

 Time Setup: